adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 ##### Spectrum-CSS becomes a submodule in React Spectrum

 In this scenario, we'd likely run the Spectrum-CSS build as they provide it, we'd additionally run our own post processing steps to create the packages with CSS Modules.

 ###### Pros:
-  - No need to do local linking when trying to develop a new feature requiring CSS updates
+  - No need to do local linking when trying to develop a new feature requiring CSS updates, it's taken care of by workspaces and lerna
-  - Coordinated releases
   - Shared tooling

 ###### Cons:
-  - Sub modules notoriously difficult to manage
+  - Sub modules notoriously difficult to manage, contributors would need to learn some new workflows
   - Would likely need tooling in our repo specific to Spectrum-CSS
+  - Would still be held up by Spectrum-CSS release cycles potentially
+    - This could potentially be mitigated by us releasing the css module version of Spectrum-CSS, however, if we have multiple PR's open against Spectrum-CSS before we try to release, we'd need to merge all of them together which will make Spectrum-CSS task of reviewing and merging them more difficult.
+This is a common scenario in release testing.

+##### Spectrum-CSS submodule alternatives

+Looked at some alternatives to sub-modules, https://dev.to/giteden/4-git-submodules-alternatives-you-should-know-1hga some require subscriptions or would need an RFC for moving to them as their workflows and setups are different than ours.
+Some require moving to BitBucket.

+Each of these seems to have mostly the same pros and cons as submodules regardless of the technology used.

 ##### React Spectrum consumes DSS directly